simonauner/dotfiles-wsl/README.md

 # Simons's dotfiles for Ubuntu on Windows (WSL)

 Based off [Paul Irish's dotfiles](https://github.com/paulirish/dotfiles), which are great.
-These are adapted to my needs.
+These are adapted to my needs for running WSL.

 ## Setup